isabella232/OfficeDocs-O365ServiceDescriptions-pr.it-IT/Office365-ServiceDescriptions/exchange-online-service-description/clients-and-mobile-devices.md

 ## <a name="pop-and-imap"></a>POP e IMAP

-Exchange Online supporta l'accesso alle cassette postali tramite i protocolli POP3 e IMAP4.
-L'accesso basato su POP e IMAP richiede la crittografia tramite SSL.
-Il protocollo POP è abilitato per impostazione predefinita per tutti gli utenti.
-Gli utenti possono visualizzare le proprie impostazioni di connessione POP e IMAP in Outlook sul Web.
-Gli amministratori possono disabilitare l'accesso tramite POP e IMAP a livello di utente.
+Exchange Online supports mailbox access through both POP3 and IMAP4 protocols.
+POP and IMAP access requires encryption using SSL.
+POP is enabled by default for all users.
+Users can view their POP and IMAP connection settings in Outlook on the web.
+Administrators can disable POP and IMAP access on a per-user basis.

 Per ulteriori informazioni sulla connettività POP3 e IMAP4, vedere l'articolo relativo a [POP3 e IMAP4](https://go.microsoft.com/fwlink/p/?LinkId=272070).

 ## <a name="smtp"></a>SMTP

-Il protocollo SMTP (Simple Mail Transfer Protocol) viene utilizzato per inviare la posta in uscita dai client che si connettono a Exchange Online tramite IMAP o POP. È il protocollo principale per il routing e il recapito tramite Exchange Server.
-Exchange Online supporta due tipi di servizi di inoltro SMTP per le applicazioni autorizzate interne dei clienti che richiedono l'invio della posta tramite SMTP:
+Simple Mail Transfer Protocol (SMTP) is used to send outbound mail for clients that connect to Exchange Online through IMAP or POP.
+It is the primary protocol for routing and delivery through Exchange Server.
+Exchange Online supports two types of SMTP relay services for authorized internal customer applications that require SMTP mail submission:

 - Invio dei messaggi tramite SMTP agli utenti situati all'interno dell'ambiente gestito.

 - Inoltro di messaggi SMTP autenticati a indirizzi situati all'esterno dell'ambiente gestito.

 > [!IMPORTANT]
-> Per consentire l'inoltro SMTP sono necessari gli indirizzi IP dei server di origine autorizzati.
-Quando si utilizza SMTP per l'invio della posta elettronica, sono necessarie l'autenticazione e la crittografia TLS (Transport Layer Security).
+> IP addresses for authorized source servers are required to allow SMTP relay.
+Transport Layer Security (TLS) encryption and authentication is required when using SMTP to send email.

-## <a name="blackberryreg-devices"></a>Dispositivi&reg; BlackBerry
+## <a name="blackberryreg-devices"></a>&reg;Dispositivi BlackBerry

-La posta elettronica è disponibile&reg; sui dispositivi BlackBerry tramite Exchange ActiveSync.
+La posta elettronica è disponibile sui &reg; dispositivi BlackBerry tramite Exchange ActiveSync.
 Per sapere quali sono le opzioni disponibili, vedere gli argomenti seguenti:

 - [Configurare la posta elettronica in un dispositivo BlackBerry](https://go.microsoft.com/fwlink/?linkid=863394)